List of types of fur: Coyote

 The fur of coyotes is dense and durable, available in a wide range of colors and qualities depending on the subspecies of coyote the fur was harvested from.
 Primarily seen as a pest animal, coyotes are not often utilized for their fur, although they are perfect for practical garments.
 The long guard hairs, often confused with finnraccoon, are dark and long making them suited for parka ruffs similar to wolf.

 Beaver

 Beaver fur has long been used in making muffs, stoles, collars, trimmings, and felt for hats.
-The American beaver scores a 90/100 on the Austin Fur Durability chart making it practical for utilitarian items such as linings.
-In the 21st century beaver is no longer considered a luxurious fur and is often not seen as very attractive to designers unless it is sheared.
+The American beaver scores a 90/100 on the Austin Fur Durability Chart making it practical for utilitarian items such as linings.
+In the twenty-first century beaver is considered a premium fur and is often seen as very attractive to designers.

 Sheared beaver is slightly less durable, with an Austin score of 85/100, but has a velvet-like texture and is very plush.
-The process of shearing involves shearing the pelt to make it shorter and then plucking all the guard hairs to reveal only the soft underfur beneath, this underwool is what beaver felt is made out of.
-The under fur of a beaver is incredibly dense to keep the animal warm in freezing waters.
+The process of shearing involves shearing the pelt to make it shorter and then plucking all the guard hairs to reveal only the soft under-fur beneath, this underwool is what beaver felt is made out of.
+The under-fur of a beaver is vary dense, keeping the animal warm in freezing waters.